 Therapists and mental health professionals are caregivers at heart.
 For most, the very reason they chose their careers was to heal and support people in need.
 Those who form their own practices can quickly realize the business of counseling can sometimes take over the actual act of counseling.
 The demands of running a business can produce stress and ultimately burnout among mental health providers.

-A successful counseling business has specific needs in addition to the actual act of therapy.
+A successful counseling practice has specific needs in addition to the actual act of therapy.
 Scheduling and customer service are just as important as insurance billing and collections.
 If one aspect begins to fail, it can cause the entire practice to break down.
-Many therapists are adept in their chosen profession, but find the daily demands of their practice frustrating, which leads to burn out.
+Many therapists are adept in their chosen profession, but find the daily demands of their practice frustrating, which leads to burnout.

 Aspects of business management can be outsourced to professionals who can provide the administrative support therapists need to run a successful and fulfilling practice.
 The increased need for business management assistance in mental health care has given rise to innovative solutions in this industry.